Table of contents

 - Halloween Decorations

 One of the most exciting nights of the year is October 31st – Halloween when spirits and ghoulies roam the earth and the neighbourhood kids in strange costumes come knocking on your door requesting treats.
 Halloween is great fun for humans but not necessarily so for our dogs.
-As a professional dog walker, many of my clients ask me how to help their dog survive Halloween.
+As a professional dog walker, many clients ask me how to help their dogs survive Halloween.

-Below are some of my top tips for making Halloween less scary for your pet.
-It is important that all family members consider the following points to ensure your dog’s safety during this spooky time…
+Below are some tips for making Halloween less scary for your pet.
+All family members must consider the following points to ensure your dog’s safety during this spooky time…

 Take the dog out before dark.

 Feed your dog before any fireworks begin.

 Like walking your dog, try and feed them early.
-This then allows them to settle in their den for the night and possibly snooze.
+This allows them to settle in their den for the night and possibly snooze.

 Provide a safe and comfortable place at home on Halloween.

-Many pets don’t like Halloween, so the best thing you can do is keep them well out of harm’s way.
+Many pets don’t like Halloween, so the best thing you can do is keep them out of harm’s way.
 Make a “hideaway” or den in a room far away from the windows and doors.
-This could be their crate with some blankets on top and maybe a nice smelly jumper or pair of socks of yours as a comforter.
+This could be their crate with some blankets on top and maybe a lovely smelly jumper or pair of socks of yours as a comforter.

 Put on the radio or TV.

 Halloween usually brings fireworks of some sort which can be scary to the dog.
-Try and put the TV on at a slightly louder volume than normal to drown the noise.
+Try and put the TV on at a slightly louder volume than usual to drown the noise.
 If you have Alexa, there is a skill called “calm my dog” worth looking into.
 Similarly, if you have amazon prime, you get “Through a dog ear” to help.

 Ensure that your dog is not left alone in the garden

-Trick or treaters have been known to tease dogs when out walking the streets at Halloween.
+Trick-or-treaters have been known to tease dogs while walking the streets on Halloween.
 Other vicious acts have included injuries to pets and even thefts of precious dogs.
-Make sure that your pets are kept safely indoors, especially during the hours of darkness.
+Ensure that your pets are kept safely indoors, especially during the hours of darkness.

 Take care when opening doors so your dog doesn’t escape.